It is estimated that one in six homes in the UK is at risk of flooding, which equates to more than five million properties.

 What is flood insurance?

 Flood insurance cover is included in your home insurance policies.
 Buildings insurance protects the structure of your property, as well as fixtures and fittings, fixed kitchen units and bathroom suites.
-Contents cover protects your belongings; in broad terms, the items you’d take with you if you moved home.
+Contents cover protects your belongings such as Household goods, high risk items, money and personal belongings you or your family own or are responsible for, i.e. the items you’d take with you if you moved home.

 If you’re a homeowner, you’ll need to get both buildings and contents insurance to be fully protected from flood damage.
 It’s worth checking your policy documents to see if you’d be offered alternative accommodation if your home was uninhabitable for a period of time.
 This is usually included as standard, but different limits may apply, depending on your insurer.